Psoriasis is a skin condition affecting over 8 million Americans and can often be hard to deal with.

 - Plaque psoriasis is the most common type which involves 1-10 cm sized red scaly plaques on the body.

 - Guttate psoriasis usually occurs in children or younger adults without a previous history of psoriasis.
-Usually, these patients have a sudden eruption of many smaller red, scalp spots after strep throat.
+Usually, these patients have a sudden eruption of many smaller red, scaly spots after strep throat.

 - Pustular psoriasis can also develop quickly with multiple pustules that form over areas of red skin.
 This type of psoriasis can be severe and even life threatening.
 Pustular psoriasis can also only involve the palms and soles, which can be quite debilitating.